 Marketing your book

 You should start thinking about marketing your book at the same time that you formulate your ideas for the book’s content.
 As you consider who the book’s audience is, also consider how to let that audience know about the book.
-These marketing ideas should be mentioned in your book proposal.
-The more good ideas you can think of, the more people will find out about your book.

 A promotional homepage for your book can be found at Palgrave.com.